Aaron-Zhao123/blog/papers/compression/pruning.md

 Parallelism (watiting to be released on ISCA 2017)
     2. Exploring the Regularity of Sparse Structure inConvolutional Neural Networks
     3. Efficient Sparse Winograd Convolutional Neural Networks
+    4. PackNet: Adding Multiple Tasks to a Single Network by Iterative Pruning

 * * *